mau-p/Random_NNs/README.md

 # Random_NNs
-Using randomly generated neural networks and voting rules to classify wine quality

-Dataset can be found at: http://www3.dsi.uminho.pt/pcortez/wine/
+Using neural networks with a random amount of layers in combination with social choice to perform classifications.

+The implemented voting rules are:
+* Plurality
+* STV
+* Condorcet
+* Borda
+* Copeland
+* Dictatorship

 ## 1. Install requirements
 ```